flan/staticdhcpd/README.md

 # Documentation #
 All documentation found outside of the following resources is pre-2.0.0 and should be considered deprecated.

+3.0.x is largely identical to 2.0.x, with the exception of any eratta noted below.

 libpydhcpserver: http://static.uguu.ca/projects/libpydhcpserver/doc/

 staticDHCPd: http://static.uguu.ca/projects/staticDHCPd/doc/

+## 3.0 eratta ##

+None right now.

 ---